ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/stateless.md

 This sets the basis for our stateless application, however we need to modify our view model as well.

 In our [`TaskListModel`][tasklistmodel] we use the [`@StateHolder`][stateholder] annotation to tell Ankor which properties "carry" the state of the application.
-This means that the last state of the view model can be restored by using these properties.
+What is meant by "carry" is that these properties are sufficient to restore the last state of the view model.

-In the case of our todo application it's only the `filter` property:
+In the case of our todo application it's just the `filter` property:

     :::java
     @StateHolder